Making a Procedural Grid Shader in Unity

 The second Sub Graph is a little more technical, but follows the same basic principles.

-We start off by once again dividing our arbitrary grid size and grabbing the remainder, but in this instance we’re dividing our grid size by 2 and subtracting it from that remainder to make our checker pattern.
+We start off by once again dividing our arbitrary grid size and grabbing the remainder, but in this instance we’re also dividing our grid size by 2 and subtracting the result from that remainder to generate our checker pattern.

 The rest of the graph is a variant of our previous Sub Graph, where we split out three different projections, one each for X, Y, and Z, and then recombine them using our mesh’s vertex normal information.